aarongreenwald/rn-workshop/README.md

 No 1990s site or app is complete without an annoying scrolling marquee.
 Fortunately for us, we don't have to implement the marquee ourselves.
 Somebody else did it for us.
 Now it's time to learn how to add third party native components to our app.

+The component we want to use is [here](https://github.com/aarongreenwald/react-native-marquee-label).
+Install it using `npm install --save git+ssh://git@github.com/aarongreenwald/react-native-marquee-label.git` and then link the binaries.

 ##Step 5 - Reusing Business Logic

 This step is fun, because it's copy/paste.
 Go ahead and implement the visitor count feature from the web.
 The good news is that all the business logic should work out of the box, you just have to write the component.
 And even that is 80% reusable.

+To make it all work, you'll need to do some npm installations.
+You need:

+- react
+- redux
+- react-redux
+- redux-logger
+- redux-promise-middleware

 ##Step 7 - Navigation